Back to blog

 A Texas resale certificate must include:

-• Assessment information: Current regular assessment amount, payment frequency, and any amounts past due on the seller's account
+• Current regular assessment amount, how often it's due, and any past-due balance on the seller's account

-• Special assessments: Any approved special assessments that have not been fully paid, plus any special assessments the board has approved but not yet levied
+• Any approved special assessments that haven't been fully paid, plus any the board has approved but not yet levied

-• Capital expenditures: Approved capital expenditures for the current fiscal year and the preceding fiscal year
+• Approved capital expenditures for the current and preceding fiscal years

-• Reserve fund: The amount in the reserve fund and any planned reserve contributions
+• The reserve fund balance and any planned reserve contributions

-• Pending litigation: Any unsatisfied judgments or pending lawsuits to which the HOA is a party
+• Unsatisfied judgments or pending lawsuits involving the HOA

-• Insurance: A description of the HOA's insurance coverage
+• A description of the HOA's insurance coverage

-• Board-approved changes: Any board-approved changes to assessments, fees, or charges that have not yet taken effect
+• Any board-approved changes to assessments, fees, or charges that haven't kicked in yet

 What's Not Required (But Often Included)